Counseling Degrees & Licenses in Connecticut

 Upon completing the MFT program, students may apply for associate membership in the American Association for Marriage and Family Therapy (AAMFT).
 Following additional post-degree clinical experience and supervision, they may apply for clinical membership in this organization and sit for Connecticut’s licensing examination.
 The 60-credit curriculum includes courses such as introduction to substance and process addictions; introduction to clinical mental health counseling; multicultural issues in counseling; legal and ethical issues in counseling; theories of counseling; diagnosis and treatment across the lifespan; and assessment in counseling.

-The university also offers a 60-credit, CACREP-accredited master of arts in school counseling degree that fulfills the requirements for certification as a school counselor, in the state of Connecticut.
-This program’s curriculum includes courses such as introduction to school counseling; introduction to counseling children & adolescents; introduction to substance and process addictions; and advanced school counseling, among others.
+The university also offers a 60-credit, CACREP-accredited master of arts in school counseling degree that fulfills the requirements for certification as a school counselor in the state of Connecticut.
+This program’s curriculum includes courses such as introduction to school counseling, introduction to counseling children and adolescents, introduction to substance and process addictions, and advanced school counseling, among others.

 Within the MFT program is a master of arts in family studies.
-This is not a clinical degree but is instead an advanced educational track focusing on early childhood, interpersonal relations, family studies, and human development.
-That program requires 33 credits and doesn’t lead to licensure.
+This is not a clinical degree but an advanced educational track focusing on early childhood, interpersonal relations, family studies, and human development.
+It requires 33 credits and doesn’t lead to licensure.

 • Location: Fairfield, Connecticut